 and Young Adult Literature”.
 Her three greatest professional achievements

-are securing a recruitment funding package for her doctoral work so she could focus on research for three years, publishing an essay in one of the first scholarly anthologies to focus on Latinx children’s literature, and receiving an invitation to publish an essay on antiracist pedagogy in a peer-reviewed journal.
+are securing a recruitment funding package for her doctoral work so she could focus on research for three years, publishing an essay in one of the first scholarly anthologies to focus on Latinx children’s literature, and receiving an invitation to publish an essay on antiracist pedagogy in a peer-reviewed journal. - Patrizia Perazzo earned a B.A. from the University of Tulsa and an M.A. from Boston

 College.
 She is working on her Ph.D. in the Department of Education